Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestLive"

-Re-exports all named exports from the "effect/TestLive" module as "TestLive".
+Re-exports all named exports from the "effect/TestLive" module as `TestLive`.

 **Signature**